sb2g14/soton_3D_print/readme.md

 If you experience any issues please contact us.

 ## Known issues:
-  1. Linux error: unable to locate ext-bcmath.
+Linux error: unable to locate ext-bcmath.
-    Just type this ```sudo apt install php7.1-bcmath``` in your terminal
+    Just type this ```sudo apt install php7.1-bcmath``` in your terminal.
+Remember to use the correct version of your php.
+If you are unsure chek it with ```php -v```.

 ## We recommend you to use JetBrains intelligent IDEs
-  15. You need to visit https://www.jetbrains.com/ apply for a student license and then install PhPStorm and DataGrip IDEs to work with PHP and SQL languages.
+You need to visit https://www.jetbrains.com/ apply for a student license and then install PhPStorm and DataGrip IDEs to work with PHP and SQL languages.

 ## Running the project
 1. Go to the soton_roles